 If you have eggs in the fridge, there’s meal potential right there.
 They’re good for breakfast or dinner, whether you poach, scramble or fry them.
-As far as one pan dishes go, shakshuka must rate as one of the best places for an egg to land.
+As far as one pan dishes go, shakshuka is one of the best places for an egg to land.
 I’ve decided to give my Chorizo Shakshuka a Spanish slant by adding chorizo.
 With the smoky pepperiness form the chorizo and creamy textured chickpeas, the contrast is deliciously hearty.

 Crucial to the success of a shakshuka is a deeply flavourful sauce.
 It needs to be bold and gutsy.
 I’ve seen many green shakshukas doing the rounds, but I’m still convinced that a tomato base works best.
 As I mentioned in last week’s Harissa chicken tacos post, I’m in the midst of a tomato series.
 Over the next couple of weeks, we’ll be making some incredibly delicious recipes with ZZ2 Romanitas tomatoes.
 These oval shaped mini plum tomatoes are juicy and sweet -perfect for salads but also ideal for cooking with.
 I’m all about texture and flavours, so there’s plenty of that in this recipe, too.

 When cooking with chorizo, it’s important to note that it needs just the briefest 3 minutes in a hot pan for the oils to release.
 If fried for much longer, it becomes tough.
 For a vegetarian version, omit the sausage and replace with another sweet pepper or even roast aubergines.

 Shakshuka is casual food, meant for sharing and pan mopping.
 Soft warm pita breads are best for this job.
 You could also make these easy yoghurt flatbreads.
 They’re pliable and bend easily to soak up the rich tomato sauce.
 If you’re more of a toast person, sourdough or rye will do just fine.
 If I’m hosting a breakfast or brunch, this is the kind of food I love to make.
 Rather than standing in the kitchen flipping eggs, I prepare the Shakshuka the day before.
 When my guests are seated and ready, I reheat the sauce and crack in the eggs.
 From there, it’s straight to the table.
 Offer it with Greek Yoghurt alongside.

 Chorizo and chickpea shakshuka